Summer holidays glimmers in the near distance, but there are a few solid weeks of learning left to go yet.

 And after the year we’ve had, student motivation, attention, and enthusiasm levels are harder to maintain than ever.

-But before you reach for the closest DVD, try these 10 fun, out-of-the-box learning opportunities to keep your students engaged with mathematics – right up until the last day.
+But before you reach for the closest DVD, try these 10 fun, end of year learning opportunities to keep your students engaged with mathematics – right up to the last day.

 Liven things up with a game of Bingo!
 Here’s how you adapt it for mathematics:

 - Have students create their own Bingo cards by filling a table with numbers or unsolved equations, depending on their ability.
 Just make sure the values only extend to 30, so they correspond with the numbers you draw out.

 - Draw numbers 1–30 out of a box.

 - Students circle each drawn number that appears on their card, calling “Bingo!” when they’ve circled every number.